 So the case will proceed without the consent order.
 I still have to think there would be other ways to get into evidence the fact that the doctor was suspended and unable to perform surgery for those three months.
 That is what the case is all about.

 So What Happens Now?

 Because the application questions were ambiguous, the 4th Circuit found that summary judgment was inappropriate.
-On remand, the District Court will have the opportunity to allow the parties to present evidence of parol evidence to cure the ambiguity.
+On remand, the District Court will allow the parties to present evidence of parol evidence to cure the ambiguity.

-Realistically, I think this case is teed up for the doctor’s motion for summary judgement.
-There is not going to be any evidence that sheds light on what the parties understood those terms to mean.
-If extrinsic evidence does not cure the ambiguity — and, really, what are the chances? — that ambiguity under Maryland law is to be be construed against the insurer as the drafter.
+Realistically, I think this case is teed up for the doctor’s motion for summary judgment.
+There will not be any evidence that sheds light on what the parties understood those terms to mean.
+If extrinsic evidence does not cure the ambiguity — and, really, what are the chances? — that ambiguity under Maryland law is to be construed against the insurer as the drafter.
 So the likely outcome is that the doctor can collect on his disability policy.
 Is this a good outcome?
 It depends on how you view the matter.